The Lord’s Day as defined by God and revealed in His sanctuary

 Isaiah 58:13 NIV

-We let the Bible explain itself.
-Not only the phrase “Lord’s day” was written, but God also added “holy” to describe the uniqueness and characteristic of that day.
-Yes, Sabbath is indeed Lord’s holy day!
+We let God speaks about which day is His through His Holy Book, and that is the Sabbath.
+Not only that the phrase “Lord’s day” was written, but God also added the adjective “holy” to describe the uniqueness and importance of His day.
+Yes, Sabbath is indeed the Lord’s holy day!

 “‘You must observe my Sabbaths.
 This will be a sign between me and you for the generations to come, so you may know that I am the Lord, who makes you holy.”
 Exodus 31:13 NIV